tarek-bs23/mongodb-performance-docs/docs/03-monitoring-and-profiling.md

 This tells us:

 * MongoDB used the `customerId_1` index `(IXSCAN)`
-* Only one document was examined and returned
+* Only 25 documents was examined and returned
-* The query completed in 6ms which is very efficient
+* The query completed in ~10ms which is very efficient

 ---